FOSDEM/maps/README.md

 FOSDEM maps
 ===========

 This is the port of the FOSDEM campus to c3nav.de data.
+We gather on irc.freenode.net#fosdem-nav to coordinate the work.

 # TODO (in descending order of urgency)
 ## Align the source maps